datastaxdevs/workshop-graphql-netflix/README.md

 </details>

 > Note: the GraphQL Playground starts with a ready-to-use _temporary token_ as the `x-cassandra-token` header.
-But we want the queries run in the Playground
+But you want the queries run in the Playground
 > to be identical to those that the Netlify functions will run from code, so **please replace the token with your DB token as instructed**.

 ✅  **Step 3c:** In GraphQL Playground, create the `reference_list` table: